jbush001/NyuziProcessor/software/apps/sceneview/README.md

 4. Type make in the hardware directory to rebuild the verilator model

 Once you have made these changes, you can run the test by typing 'make verirun'.
-This is compute sensitive and will take hours to complete.
-You should not run this with VCD logging enabled (described in hardware README).
+This is compute intensive and will take hours to complete.
+You should not run this with VCD logging enabled, as the files will be enormous (described in hardware README).